 BIO: Jen Schwartz, expert postpartum depression survivor and real, bad-ass mom is the founder of the blog, The Medicated Mommy, whose mission it is to normalize the struggles of motherhood so no mom feels alone or as if she ever needs to pretend of suffer in silence.
+After kicking postpartum depression’s ass, she learned the importance of accepting herself as the mom she is (one who pops an antidepressant every morning), not the one she thought she should be (domestic goddess and Pinterest’s mom of the year).
 She helps moms tell all those “shoulds” to go f**k off and accept themselves as the amazing moms they already are.
 Jen is a published author, influencer at the women’s online platform, Mogul and contributor at HuffPost, The Mighty, Thrive Global and Motherlucker.
-Her writing and commentary have been featured all over the mommy blogosphere at top websites such as Scary Mommy, CafeMom, Mamalode and more.
+Her writing and commentary have been featured all over the mommy blogosphere at top websites such as PopSugar Moms, Scary Mommy, CafeMom, Mamalode and more.
 Sign up to receive your free copy of her WTF are Postpartum Depression and Anxiety: The Friends and Family Guide for How to Help, What to Do and What Not to Say.

 Hi, I’m Jen Schwartz and while I’m not a medical professional, I consider myself an expert postpartum depression survivor.
 I know what it’s like to feel as if something is terribly wrong with you when you don’t experience those immediate feelings of joy and bliss after the birth of your baby.
 When its seems as if motherhood comes naturally to every other mom but you.
 When every mom you know is madly in love with her child, but for some reason you can’t stop crying or maybe it’s the opposite: you feel nothing at all.
 You’re miserable, crippled by anxiety, have zero interest in that adorable little baby in the next room and declare that you’re never leaving the house ever again.
 You feel like a failure, a horrible mother, and completely alone.
 That you are the only one living this personal hell during what you believed would be the most magical time of your life and you will never, ever get better.
 I’m here to promise you, there is nothing wrong with you, you’re not a failure or a horrible mother, you’re not alone, and you can get better.
 I did…